Zhao She: Biography

-Zhao He, the ruler of Zhao, then appointed Zhao She to lead a reinforcing army to rescue E Yu.
-Zhao He equipped his troops with light armour for mobility and reached Qin forces' rear.
-Qin forces, in fear of being trapped, lifted the siege and turn its full strength against the approaching Zhao forces.
+King Huiwen of Zhao then appointed Zhao She to lead a reinforcing army to rescue Yuyu.
+Zhao He equipped his troops with light armour for mobility and reached the Qin forces' rear.
+The Qin forces, in fear of being trapped, lifted the siege and turn its full strength against the approaching Zhao forces.
 Zhao He hid most of his troops on a mountain, which he estimated the Qin troops would approach by dusk.
 Sure enough, the Qin forces approached, and Zhao He ambushed them in the dark.
 With determination and bravery, Zhao She defeated the Qin forces.
-King Huiwen of Zhao rewarded Zhao She by making him the administrator of a district called Ma Fu (馬服 in present-day north of Handan city in Hebei province).
+King Huiwen rewarded Zhao She by making him the administrator of a district called Mafu (馬服; in present-day north of Handan city in Hebei province).

 Unfortunately for the state of Zhao, Zhao She died just years after this victory.
 He was succeeded by his son Zhao Kuo, who was the commander of the catastrophic Battle of Changping.

-Eventually in 228 BC the state of Zhao was subjugated by the State of Qin.
+Eventually in 228 BC, the state of Zhao was subjugated by the State of Qin.

-The offspring of Zhao She adopted "Ma" (馬), the first word of the district "Ma Fu", as their surname.
+The offspring of Zhao She adopted "Ma" (馬), the first character of the district "Mafu", as their surname.

-Popular Culture
+In popular culture

-In the Manga and Anime Kingdom, he was a Great General of Zhao known as "Chou Sha" and he was one of the original "Three Great Heavens of Zhao", alongside "Ren Pa" and "Rin Shou Jo".
+In the manga and anime Kingdom, he was a Great General of Zhao known as "Chou Sha" and he was one of the original "Three Great Heavens of Zhao", alongside "Ren Pa" and "Rin Shou Jo".